-- Click the Redo button on the Quick Access Bar. - Click Edit on the Main Menu, then choose Redo from the drop-down menu.
+- Click the Redo button on the Quick Access Bar.
+(Or press Ctrl + Y.) - Click Edit on the Main Menu, then choose Redo from the dropdown menu.

 - 1. To undo a series of operations, repeat the Undo operation until the image is returned to its previous state. - 2.
 To redo a series of operations, repeat the Redo operation until the image is returned to the state you like. - 3.
 To set the maximum level of Undo/Redo, click Edit on the Main Menu, then choose Preferences from the drop-down menu.